d42f/memo-list/README.md

 A Small app for collecting memos.
 This example uses SpeechRecognition API to recognize an audio input and fill in the form field.

+## Available options:

+- adding/editing/deleting memo
+- fill in a value using a microphone

 ## Available Scripts

 ### `npm start`